gunduzhuseyn/Blog/posts/creating-a-personal-blog-part-1-setting-up-the-environment/Creating A Personal Blog Part 1: Setting Up The Environment.md

 `python3 --version`

-If the output is **`Python 3.6.x`** then you are good to go.
+If the output is **`Python 3.8.x`** then you are good to go.
 If not you need to install python 3 to your system.
 You can follow this [guide](https://docs.python-guide.org/starting/install3/linux/) for doing so on Ubuntu.
 Also feel free to google it for the operating system you are working on.
-In the end make sure you have Python 3.6 (3.7 is also fine), by running `python3 --version` and getting the **`Python 3.6`** output.
+In the end make sure you have Python 3.6 (3.6.x or 3.7.x is also fine), by running `python3 --version` and getting the **`Python 3.8.x`** output.

 Now similarly we need to install pip3.
 Pip is a package manager for python.
 It makes installing, and maintaining python packages extremely easy.
 So go ahead and try `pip3 --version` on the command line.
-If you get an output with `(python 3.6)` in the end, you are good to go.
+If you get an output with `(python 3.8)` in the end, you are good to go.
 Otherwise you need to install pip3 to your system as well.
 Again here is a [guide](https://linuxize.com/post/how-to-install-pip-on-ubuntu-18.04/) showing how to do so on Ubuntu.

 ### Virtualenv and Virtualenvwrapper
 Virtualenv is a tool to create virtual environments for python.
 If you run `pip3 list` you will see all of the packages installed in your system.
 When starting a new python project, it is highly recommended to create virtual environments, so that you can install packages that are specific to your project, which might be even different versions of the packages installed in your system.
-In this way, your packages for your project can be kept separate from each other.
+In this way, your packages for your projects can be kept separate from each other.
 Virtualenv Wrapper is a tool to easily create and manage virtual environments.
 We need to install both of these packages using pip.
 So go ahead and install [virtualenv](https://pypi.org/project/virtualenv/) and [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/index.html)